-A car is hugely underutilized possession we have.
+A car is a hugely underutilized possession we have.
 It sits idle for 95% of a day!
 Either in a garage or your front porch.
-Did you ever think of ways to use this valuable object in to something that can earn you money?
+Did you ever think of ways to use this valuable object into something that can earn you money?
 You can make the most of your car!
 I am not just talking about becoming an Uber driver.
 There are other ways to earn money from your car.

 Most of us have one – a handy run-around, a family estate, a swish people carrier, maybe even a stunning new convertible – but do we get the full use out of our cars?
 Instead of just using it to pop to the shops or leaving it to sit and rust in the drive, why not start using your car to its full potential?
 Here are some top tips to help make that happen: